valderman/haste-compiler/README.md

   primop, I'd be happy if you'd report it together with a small test case that demonstrates the problem.

-* Base libraries built on a 64 bit machine won't work.
-Don't even bother.

 * A program that throws unhandled exceptions may not always give a nice error message.

-* Word32 produces funny results on some machines; use Word instead, which is guaranteed to be 32 bits with Haste.